secure-cake/m365-bec-resources/README.md

 Type the name of the investigative User account in the “Members” box, then select the account name, click Next, Add Role Group, and Done.

 NOTE: This may cause a low-severity alert for “Elevation of Exchange Admin Privileges,” which can be ignored for this specific alert instance.

+## PowerShell Modules
+To use the [ual-export-for-sof-elk](https://github.com/secure-cake/m365-bec-resources/blob/main/ual-export-for-sof-elk) you'll need to use PowerShell, install the Exchange Online Module, and authenticate to the tenant you are investigating.
+Here is the MS article on that process: https://learn.microsoft.com/en-us/powershell/exchange/exchange-online-powershell-v2?view=exchange-ps